 What to avoidMissing paperwork

-FHAGBI strongly recommends to NEVER buy a Friesian that is missing its passport or registration papers (if advertised as KFPS registered).
+FHAGBI strongly recommends to NEVER buy a Friesian that is missing its passport and/or registration papers (if advertised as KFPS registered).
+If the Friesian you are interested in is advertised as KFPS registered, make sure you see its passport AND registration paper for yourself, do not take someones word for it.
+It is an offence (maximum fine £5000) to sell a horse without handing over the passport at the time of the sale.
 ALWAYS make sure you receive these documents at the time of sale and check the details on the passport and registration papers correlate to the microchip of the horse you are buying.Unregistered Friesians

 FHAGBI only recommends purchasing fully KFPS registered Friesians.Scam adverts

 There are unfortunately quite a few Friesian adverts on horse sale sites that are scams.
 If the horse is advertised cheaply, or it sounds too good to be true, then please exercise caution.
 Signs of a scam advert include;